apollographql/federation/.github/ISSUE_TEMPLATE/bug.md

 - [ ] The expected behavior.
 - [ ] The actual behavior.
 - [ ] A **simple**, runnable reproduction!
+- [ ] The federation version you are targeting.
       Please make a GitHub repository that anyone can clone and run and see the problem.